Our Team

 Following an International Relations B.A. degree from Mount Holyoke College, Deb began her career at a Connecticut marketing research firm overseeing survey design and data collection.
 She moved into management and leadership positions with the growing company before leaving to become a project management and marketing consultant working with small nonprofit organizations and municipal departments.

-Deb has been an economic development, tourism, and small business advocate for more than twenty years, serving on the Board of the Central Regional Tourism District and the East Haddam Economic Development Commission.
-Born and raised in northwestern Connecticut, she has lived in the southeastern region of the state for the past 26 years.
+Deb has been an economic development, tourism, and small business advocate for more than twenty-five years, serving on the Board of the Central Regional Tourism District and the East Haddam Economic Development Commission.
+Born and raised in northwestern Connecticut, she has lived in the southeastern region of the state since 1995.

 Kia A. Baird – Outreach & Community Impact Coordinator